haiku/website/content/blog/a-star/2017-05-10_[gsoc_2017]_tcp_optimization_and_fine_tuning.md

 title = "[GSOC 2017] Tcp optimization and fine tuning" author = "a-star" date = "2017-05-10 13:11:55+05:30"
-tags = ["haiku", "software"]
+tags = ["haiku", "software", "gsoc", "gsoc2017"]
 +++

 Hello Haiku!

 My name is Ayush (nick: a-star).
-I am really glad to have been selected for GSOC 2017 and I will striving to optimize the tcp implementation of Haiku this summer.
+I am really glad to have been selected for GSOC 2017 and I will be striving to optimize the tcp implementation of Haiku this summer.

 <h3>A little about me</h3>